Gardening on a Budget

 Growing food crops from seed can be very empowering!
 Relative to other gardening supplies and equipment, seeds are inexpensive–especially open-pollinated varieties that can be saved year after year.
 To start growing, you really don't need much more than soil, seeds, and water.
 But sometimes you'll want to purchase bagged soil for raised beds and planters, in addition to amendments and mulch; add a few good hand tools to your expenses and costs start adding up.
 The good news is that once your garden is established, you'll require fewer additions and can re-use much of your equipment and supplies.
 To reduce your gardening start-up costs, check out the tips below.

 Dream big, start small.

 Whether you want to create a container garden or need to landscape a larger area, carve out some time to compare prices before you spend.
-Because of supply chain issues and inflation, prices can be wildly different depending on where you’re looking.
 Add up essentials–like seeds, containers, and soil–and then prioritize the items on your plant wishlist.
-In the beginning, get yourself at least one good multi-purpose tool (our farmers love the Hori-Hori Knife and the Ika Hoe).
+In the beginning, invest in a high-quality multi-tool rather than spending more on several tools (our favorite multi-tools are the Hori-Hori Knife and the Ika Hoe).

-For larger areas, consider landscaping with a native wildflower mix that includes perennials.
+For larger areas, consider a native wildflower mix that includes perennials.
 Single pots of nursery-grown perennials are bigger and showier the first year, but seed-sown varieties need just 1-2 growing seasons to catch up.
 Native plants will also require less maintenance.
-To get started, visit this page for a selection of wildflower mixes, or browse our collection of Meadow Seed Shakers.
+Browse our collection of wildflower mixes and Meadow Seed Shakers for ideas.

 For a container garden, some plants will perform better than others.
-Avoid wasting money on plants that will prefer more room to ramble; instead, sow herbs, nasturtium, calendula, and compact vegetable varieties.
+Avoid wasting money on plants that prefer to ramble; instead, sow herbs, nasturtium, calendula, and compact vegetable varieties.
 Browse this collection for more ideas.

 Don’t buy when you can swap or borrow.